Original Clock Specification 1888

 THE ILLUMINATED CLOCK.

 The dials have now been fixed, and also the machinery.
 The clock itself is supplied by Mr. Hall, of Peterborough.
 The movements are made on the latest and most improved principal, working two foot dials; the movements are fixed in the base, and are connected with the dials above by a shaft with improved universal joints.
-The clock is so arranged that the gas can be turned on and off automatically, and is supplied with a compensating pendulum beating true seconds.
+The clock is so arranged that the gas can be turned on and off automatically, and is supplied with a compensating pendulum beating true seconds (shown left) This pendulum bob has just been re-found at the Rural Museum where it was donated by a Mr Pickard of Ramsey Heights, in 1997.
 Steel wire lines work through pulleys at right angles, and are 30 feet in length.
 The dials are white opal with dark blue figures.

 The clock was started on Wednesday afternoon, but the work is not yet finished.
 There are two inscriptions of the building.
 On the South side is the following:– “1888, to the Honourable Edward Fellowes, First Baron de Ramsey, this Clock is erected by his widow and the parishioners of Ramsey”.
 On the North side is inscribed in Latin the family motto : Patientia Et Perseveriantia cum Magnanimate, or Patience and Perseverance, with greatness of mind.